MarkXA/nidevconf/content/conference-day.md

 Water will be available throughout the day - please bring your own refillable bottle if you can.

+## Facilities etc

+* A staffed cloakroom is located on the ground floor.
+* Childcare is on the second floor and will be there all day - those who have booked childcare places please take your children up when you arrive to hand them over to the carers.
+* Toilets are available on all floors.
+A "Changing Places" accessible toilet is located on the ground floor.
+* Lifts are available to all floors.
+* No fire drills are planned - if the fire alarm sounds, please follow the instructions of ICC staff.

 ## Assistance

 NIDC organisers and volunteers will be wearing branded pink t-shirts.
 Feel free to ask us for help with anything during the day.